Hi guys, Christopher Kerry here, and today I have a real treat for you.

 As you may know, I make my living drawing and coloring my own original art.
 It’s really unusual to get to color someone else’s drawings.
 But I gotta tell ya, I love it when something like this comes across the drawing table.

-So kick back and enjoy, because this week I’m going to show you how to color up some amazing fan art.
+So kick back and enjoy, because I’m going to show you how to color up some amazing fan art.
 By the way, if you’re not familiar with Jason’s work, you should do yourself the favor and check out his Facebook page.
 You’re gonna like what you see!

 Step by Step Coloring Process